vmarlier/vmarlier/README.md

 -   📚 Some projects are school projects, feel free to check !

--   💬 We can talk about **Cloud Architecting (AWS and recently Scaleway), CI/CD, DevOps Culture, Orchestration..**
+-   💬 We can talk about **Cloud Architecting (AWS and recently Scaleway), CI/CD, DevOps Culture, Orchestration, VIM !**

 <br>